Hocnonsense/genome/README.md

 ---
 ## introduction
-- mantains some snakemake modules, and can also import python functions to handle the output.
+- maintains some snakemake modules, and can also import python functions to handle the output.

 ## installation
 ### create environment